ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 that not _all_ functions are happy with that.

 ------
-This is because of another special parameter, unlike `*` which makes all further parameters keyword only,
+This is because of another special parameter, `/`.
+Unlike `*` which makes all further parameters keyword only,

 ------
 `/` prevents all previous parameters from being passed using keywords.

-Given the wonders you've just seen with keyword arguments, you might be wondering, how is this helpful?
+Given the wonders you've just seen with keyword arguments, you might be wondering, when is this helpful?

 ------
 Well there's two cases that I've found